-“Creating your own lane in the music industry isn’t an easy feat, but Philly based jazz/ funk band Hambone Relay have already solidified themselves as one of the grooviest groups on the East Coast.”
+“Creating your own lane in the music industry isn’t an easy feat, but Philly based jazz/ funk band Hambone Relay have already solidified themselves as one of the grooviest groups in the country.”
 (James G. - Vain Culture)

 With elements of blues, jazz, funk and rock & roll, Hambone Relay redefines the modern organ trio with their unique brand of improvisational jam music.
-Since their founding in 2012, the band has played between 75-100 shows a year touring up and down the East Coast and have shared the stage with such great bands as Melvin Seals and JGB, Zak Deputy, Cris Jacobs Band, The James Hunter 6 and New Orleans legends Rebirth Brass Band.
+Since their founding in 2012, the band has played between 75-100 shows a year and have shared the stage with such great bands as Melvin Seals and JGB, Cris Jacobs, The James Hunter 6 and New Orleans legends Rebirth Brass Band.

 The band was founded in 2012 by organist Mark Brown.
 He began his career playing keyboards with the Baltimore-based jam band The Bridge.
-When The Bridge went on hiatus in 2012, Mark founded Hambone Relay in the Philadelphia area where he currently resides.
 The band began playing a handful of shows and festivals and started to gain some recognition in the area.
 This would eventually lead to them recording their first album.
 The self-titled LP would feature 8 brand new original songs and 2 covers recorded live.
 This first album featured Devin Coleman on guitar and Kyle Moken on drums.

 Shortly after recording this first album, the band went on a brief hiatus and returned a few months later with new guitarist, John Udinsky and drummer Rob Tait.
 Their touring schedule picked up quite a bit in 2016 and the band began playing cities such as Richmond, Charlottesville, Baltimore, New York, Burlington and Washington DC, growing a fan base and beginning to work on new material.
 In November of 2016, Hambone Relay released their second LP, “Free Hugs”.
 The album included 10 brand new originals featuring the guitar skills of John Udinsky and the sheer energy of Rob Tait on drums with Brown at the helm behind the Hammond B3.
 After releasing “Free Hugs” the band toured the East Coast frequently for the next year and a half.